WangStar1031/adverts_wordpress/wp-content/plugins/image-regenerate-select-crop/readme.txt

 None

 == Changelog ==
+= 4.5 =
+* Tested up to 5.1.1 version
+* Comment out the buttons action that is no longer necessary for WP >= 5.1.

 = 4.4 =
 * Tested up to 5.0.1 version
 * New settings for crop option of the native medium and large images